2024 Lumut mid-air collision: Aftermath

 Prime Minister Anwar Ibrahim called the crash a loss for the nation and offered condolences to the families of the victims.
 He also said both the Royal Malaysian Navy and the Ministry of Defence would carry out a probe into it.
 Defence Minister Mohamed Khaled Nordin said that the bodies of those killed would be brought to a hospital in Ipoh before being buried in accordance with their families' wishes.
 He mentioned that authorities would cover the funeral costs and explore providing compensation and benefits to the families of the victims.

+In June 2026, footage of the crash uploaded by CNA was widely shared on social media.
+Viral posts on platforms including TikTok, Facebook and X falsely labeled the video as footage of the 2026 Rio de Janeiro mid-air collision that killed American musician Oliver Tree, Argentinian YouTuber Gaspi, Argentinian director and screenwriter Lucas A. Vignale, Brazilian DJ Lucas Frota and two others.